frctl/fractal-docs/docs/guide/components/variants.md

 Every variant that is defined *must* have a value for the `name` property. **This is the only required property for a variant.**
 :::

-Variants inherit many properties set on the parent component, or indeed further up in the ~@TODOLINK @configuration-files#configuration-inheritance', 'configuration cascade') }}, which means that you can set properties like `status` only once, on the parent component, and then just override them on a variant-by-variant basis if needed.
-The ~@TODOLINK @components-config', 'component configuration reference') }} has full details on the properties you can set on your variants.
+Variants inherit many properties set on the parent component, or indeed further up in the [configuration cascade](../core-concepts/configuration-files.html#configuration-inheritance), which means that you can set properties like `status` only once, on the parent component, and then just override them on a variant-by-variant basis if needed.
+The [component configuration reference](../components/configuration-reference.html) has full details on the properties you can set on your variants.

 The above example wouldn't give us anything very interesting, so let's look at how we could actually implement the notification banner example described in the overview section.
 Given a view template that looks like this: